 Once you’ve honed your technique you can then start to introduce paddles in conditioning sets in order to develop strength and more power through your stroke.
 You can also use power sets such as this session that contrast paddle swims with non-paddle swims, which again focus on improving power through key phases of your stroke.

-Do poolside dynamic shoulder mobility & band work pre-session
+Rest for +15secs after each set.
+Do poolside dynamic shoulder mobility & band work pre-session.

 Adapt for beginners